Consumer medicine information

 • xanthine derivatives (eg theophylline) which are a class of medicines used to treat asthma and chronic obstructive airways disease

-These medicines may be affected by Oxis Turbuhaler, or may affect how well it works.
-You may need different amounts of your medicines, or you may need to take different medicines.
+These medicines may be affected by Oxis Turbuhaler or may affect how well it works.
+You may need different amounts of your medicine, or you may need to use different medicines.
 Your doctor or pharmacist will advise you.

-Each pack of Oxis Turbuhaler contains an instruction leaflet that tells you the correct way to use it.
+Each pack of Oxis Turbuhaler contains an instruction for use leaflet that tells you the correct way to use it.
 Please read this carefully.

-If you are not sure how to use the Turbuhaler, ask your doctor or pharmacist.
+If you are not sure how to use the Turbuhaler, ask your doctor or pharmacist to show you how.

 Oxis Turbuhaler can be used regularly to prevent asthma attacks (ie maintenance treatment).
 It can also be used when needed to treat your symptoms when your asthma control gets worse.